nkonev/videochat/development.md

 ## How to run the code?
 **(Micro)Services**
 ### Without IDE:
-In general you can look at makefiles in the each (micro)services, they have `run-demo` target.
+In general you can look at makefiles in the each (micro)services, they have `run` target.
 - https://github.com/nkonev/videochat/blob/master/aaa/Makefile
 - https://github.com/nkonev/videochat/blob/master/chat/Makefile
 - https://github.com/nkonev/videochat/blob/master/event/Makefile